johnmartinsson/adaptive-change-point-detection/README.md

     './results/figures_reproduced'

-If you are a bit more careful you could read through the doit.sh file and execute each command by itself.
+If you are a bit more careful you could go through the doit.sh file and execute each command by itself.

 ## Reproduce figures and tables using reproduced experiment results